Sad-AI-dev/Sad-AI-dev/README.md

 My ability to lead a team of incredibly talented people under the restriction of a very tight deadline is something I am very proud of.

 Additional contributions of mine to this project include, but are not limited to:
-- Input Handling for local multiplayer bluetooth controllers
+- Input Handling for local multiplayer Bluetooth controllers
 - Algorithm for goal placement
-	- This algorithm determines a location equally far away from each player using a node based graph.
+	- This algorithm determines a location equally far away from each player using a node-based graph.
  - General game flow
  - Inventory / Item system